-The morning and evening meditation practices will provide you with a daily routine or structure to help you reflect on what happens each day.
+You'll find a convenient summary of your daily routine at the end of this introductory section of the handbook, and additional summaries in each daily section to help you remember what you're supposed to be doing.
+The morning and evening meditation practices will also provide you with a simple daily routine or structure to help you to reflect on what you've done each day and what happened to you.
 Instructions for the Stoic meditations are offered in this booklet, but there are also guided audio exercises if you wish to use them.
-You can download these from the Stoicism Today blog site:
+You can download these from the page below:

-MP3 Audio Recordings on Stoicism Today
+MP3 Audio Recordings for Stoic Week

-You'll begin by learning to keep a record of your thoughts, actions, and feelings, and to start observing them in a more detached and "philosophical" way.
-One of the main practical themes that runs through Stoicism, and therefore this Handbook, is the strategy of distinguishing between things which are under your control and things which are not.
-The Stoics believed this takes training to do well but that it's the key to self-discipline and overcoming emotional disturbance.
-It requires continual attention to your own thoughts and judgements, which we can describe as a kind of 'mindfulness' practice.
-You'll then build upon this foundation by exploring different Stoic concepts and techniques each day, through the course of the week.
+You'll begin by learning to record your thoughts, actions, and feelings, and to start observing them in a more detached and "philosophical" way.
+One of the main strategies that runs through both Stoicism and this handbook is that of distinguishing between things that are under your control and things that are not.
+The Stoics believed that this takes training to do well but that it's the key to self-discipline and overcoming emotional disturbances.
+Maintaining this distinction requires continual attention to your own thoughts and judgements, which we can describe as a kind of 'mindfulness' practice.
+You'll then build upon this foundation by exploring different Stoic concepts and techniques each day throughout the course of the week.

-Q: I'm worried I may not have time to do everything.
-How can I give myself the best chance of making the most of it?
+Q: I'm worried I may not have time to do everything, so how can I give myself the best chance of making the most of it?

-A: It will probably be helpful for you to think of this as a definite, short-term commitment - similar perhaps to the effort you would put in to rehearsing the week before appearing in a play, or an exam, or training for a sporting event.
-Ideally, this might take about 15 minutes in the morning and evening, and the same at lunchtime, although you might want to spend more or less time on things.
-Some people have told us they can only spare five or ten minutes, and that's absolutely fine.
+A: It will probably be helpful for you to think of this as a definite, short-term commitment - similar perhaps to the effort you would put into rehearsing the week before appearing in a play, or an exam, or training for a sporting event.
+Ideally this might take about 15 minutes in the morning and evening, and the same at midday, although you might want to spend more or less time on the exercises.
+Some people have told us they can only spare five or ten minutes, which is absolutely fine.
+However, data from previous participants in Stoic Week showed the average amount of time they spent on the course was precisely 36 minutes per day.
 (This is very similar to the commitment required for most research studies on psychological self-help or skills training.)

-Q. How can I make use of modern technology while living like a Stoic?
+Q: How can I make use of modern technology for Stoic Week?